TjMott/TjMott.Writer/README.md

 #### Linux

-The .NET 6 SDK and X11 development dependencies must be installed first, using either `sudo apt-get install dotnet-sdk-6.0 libx11-dev` or `sudo dnf install dotnet-sdk-6.0 libX11-devel`.
+The .NET 8 SDK and X11 development dependencies must be installed first, using either `sudo apt-get install dotnet-sdk-8.0 libx11-dev` or `sudo dnf install dotnet-sdk-8.0 libX11-devel`.
 Then run `src/setup/publish-linux64.sh` to create binaries at `linux64` and a portable .tar.gz package in the repository root.
 Start the application by running `src/linux64/TjMott.Writer` from a terminal.

 If you want to generate a .rpm or .deb installer, next run `src/setup/build-rpm-package.sh` or `src/setup/build-deb-package.sh`.
 The installers install to `/opt/TjMott.Writer`.
 They also register a new MIME type (application/tjm-writer) to `/usr/share/mime/packages` and place a .desktop file in `/usr/share/applications`, which adds the application to your launcher and associates .wdb files with it.

 #### Mac

 Apple/Mac is completely unsupported and untested, however the code should compile and run on Mac with relatively few changes.
-Apart from installing and initializing CEF, the Windows and Linux codepaths are 100% identical and I don't expect Mac to be any different.
-Fixing up the CEF install/initialization for Mac ought to be fairly straightforward, and I expect everything else to run as-is.
+The Windows and Linux codepaths are 100% identical and I don't expect Mac to be any different.

 Then I expect it'll require significant time and effort, and probably some expensive accounts and certificates to do whatever Apple requires to properly create a distributable package.